 During the training, after 200 games, the team is tested by playing against the benchmark agent.
-The test results of the multi-team algorithm and the single-team algorithm for 4,000 games are shown in Figure 5(a) and 5(b).
-Both algorithms' performances against the single agent show that the MARLB system has an overwhelming advantage over the single agent.
+The test results of the multi-team algorithm and the single-team algorithm for 4,000 games are shown in Figure 2(a) and 2(b).
+Both algorithms' performances against the single agent show that the GMARLB system has an overwhelming advantage over the single agent.
 Between these 2 algorithms, the multi-team algorithm has a better average winning percentage when compared to the single-team algorithm.
 And the best winning percentage for the multi-team algorithm is 92, while that of the single-team algorithm is 88.
 However, the training time needed for the single-team algorithm is much shorter than the multi-team algorithm.
 In the multi-team algorithm, we need to train 15 teams but only one team is needed in the single-team algorithm.
 The single-team algorithm has a much better winning percentage/time ratio.

-Figure 5: The winning percentage for (a)Multi-team algorithm (b)Single-team algorithm with encoding scheme 1 playing against the benchmark agent.
+Figure 2.
+The winning percentage for (a)Multiteam algorithm (b)Single-team algorithm playing against the benchmark agent.

 We also test our multi-team algorithm player with the benchmark agent in different game situations: full game, race game, and bearing-off game.
-The test results are shown in Figure 6.
+The test results are shown in Figure 3.